 Winner of $1.3 billion Powerball jackpot is an immigrant from Laos who has cancer

-Cheng “Charlie” Saephan, of Portland, told a news conference held by the Oregon Lottery that he and his wife, Duanpen, would split the prize evenly with a friend who chipped in $100 to buy a batch of tickets with them, Laiza Chao.
+Cheng “Charlie” Saephan, 46, of Portland, told a news conference held by the Oregon Lottery on Monday that he and his 37-year-old wife, Duanpen, would split the prize evenly with a friend.
+Laiza Chao, 55, of the Portland suburb of Milwaukie, had chipped in $100 to buy a batch of tickets with them.
 They are taking a lump sum payment, $422 million after taxes.

 “I will be able to provide for my family and my health,” he said, adding that he’d “find a good doctor for myself.”